 Should I get a carry case?

 Take time and careful consideration when choosing your new weighing equipment.
-Many scales and balances can be used for multiple applications and in a wide range of industries.
+Many scales and balances are set up with multiple weighing modes, which makes them highly versatile, however it is still important to check the product specification against your requirements.
 As an example, a CB can be used in a warehouse or a kitchen, or even to weigh small animals.
 The best way to select a compact scale is to determine which features you need (if you weigh animals, for example, dynamic weighing or something easy to clean is important) and how much precision is necessary.
 If it’s for commercial retail purposes, you’ll need a trade approved device.
 If you need help picking a scale or a balance, please don’t hesitate to contact us.
 You can also use the handy product search function on our website to find the right equipment for your needs.